 How Heartbreak Causes Cardiovascular Disease

-Cardiovascular disease includes heart attacks, strokes, and a number of other conditions affecting the structure and function of the heart.
-It's understood how a poor diet, lack of exercise and stressful situations lead to heart failure, but the emotional side of the problem is often overlooked.
+Cardiovascular disease is also called heart disease because it include heart attacks, strokes, and a number of other conditions affecting the structure and function of the heart.
+Most associate a poor diet, lack of exercise and stressful situations to heart disease, but the emotional health of a person should also be considered.

 Another risk factor that is often overlooked is menopause.
 Menopause, and its accompanying drop in heart-protecting estrogen, increases the risk for heart disease.
 Early menopause (starting at age 45 or younger) is a risk factor.
 Researchers found in an 8-year study that women who enter menopause early were twice as likely to suffer from heart disease and stroke.

 What To Do

 CLICK HERE to learn more about the products discussed in this video.